 Welcome to my portfolio.
 This is a culmination of my efforts and time in the Instructional Technology graduate program at Kent State University.
-I’m in the process of completing the requirements to obtain a Masters Degree in Education in Instructional Technology and Library/Media licensure.
+I have recently received Masters Degrees in Education in Instructional Technology and Library Science.

 My education in this program involved integrating technologies into the classroom.
 It stressed the importance of promoting literacy and strategies to achieve this.
 I learned about what is involved in managing a library and how a Librarian Media Specialist can best serve the users of the library.
 I learned how to build a good reference collection and the many tools that available to assist the Librarian Media Specialist with this task.
 I learned the importance of collaboration among teachers, administrators, and the community.
 I also learned how to produce media and how to incorporate it into instructional design.